edpol/timeclock/README.md

 5 - if successful change the password of admin account, or delete it entirely.

+6 - pick an image for background called work.jpg

 You can contact me at edpol03@gmail.com

 */